-What exactly happened on that day
+What exactly happened on that day?

-Roddick then reached the final in Houston (lost to Andre Agassi 3-6, 6-3, 6-4) and captured his first title on European clay in Sankt Polten (defeating Nikolay Davydenko 6-3, 6-2 in the final, but he lost to Sargis Sargsian in the first round at Roland-Garros (6-7, 6-1, 6-2, 6-4).
+Roddick then reached the final in Houston (lost to Andre Agassi 3-6, 6-3, 6-4) and captured his first title on European clay in Sankt Polten (defeating Nikolay Davydenko 6-3, 6-2 in the final), but lost to Sargis Sargsian in the first round at Roland-Garros (6-7, 6-1, 6-2, 6-4).

-His true bid for the world No 1 ranking began on the grass courts of Queen’s Club, where Roddick triumphed for the first time by defeating Sébastien Grosjean 6-3, 6-3 in the final.
+His real bid for the world No 1 ranking began on the grass courts of Queen’s Club, where Roddick triumphed for the first time by defeating Sebastien Grosjean 6-3, 6-3 in the final.
 That started a string of extraordinary results; he reached the semis at Wimbledon (defeated by Roger Federer 7-6, 6-3, 6-3), triumphed in Indianapolis, Montreal, and Cincinnati to enter the US Open draw as world No 4.

 In New York, Roddick came back from two sets down in his semi-final clash against David Nalbandian, saving a match point in the third set before winning in five (6-7, 3-6, 7-6, 6-1, 6-3).
 In the final, he left no chance for Ferrero and cruised 6-3, 7-6, 6-3.
 Although the Spaniard became world No 1 the next day, Roddick was not far behind.

 The American’s indoor season was not as good as his summer run, but reaching the semi-finals in Basel (lost to Nalbandian 7-5, 7-5) and Paris (lost to Tim Henman, 7-6, 7-6) was enough to make him world No 1 on November 3, 2003.

-“It’s a pretty big accomplishment for me, something I never thought would happen or was possible,” Roddick said, according to atptour.com.
+“It’s a pretty big accomplishment for me, something I never thought would happen or was possible,” Roddick said, according to Atptour.com.
 “To kind of just storm through this summer… it’s definitely a big accomplishment for me and I’m ecstatic about it.”